 Although the behaviour of individuals is important, economics also addresses the collective behaviour of businesses and industries, governments and countries, and the globe as a whole.
 Microeconomics starts by thinking about how individuals make decisions.
 Macroeconomics considers aggregate outcomes.
 The two points of view are essential in understanding most economic phenomena.

-It is essential for students majoring in economics to be able to write clearly.
 Being able to write thoughtfully and clearly is the best way to show an understanding of economic theory and concepts.
 The ability to build an argument in the form of an essay is a valuable skill developed in many economics programmes.
-Oral presentations also play a role in some programmes.
+In some programmes, oral presentations also play an important role.

 Provided by the American Economic Association